7 Ways to Naturally Boost Your Immune System

 1. Catch Some Z’s

 One of the best things we can do to fortify ourselves is to get enough sleep.
-Studies show that people that don’t get adequate sleep are more likely to get sick after being exposed to a virus, like a common cold virus.
-Sleep deprivation may also slow how fast we recover if we do get sick.
-This is because infection-fighting cells and antibodies are reduced during periods when we lack sleep.
+Studies show that people that don't get adequate sleep are more likely to catch seasonal bugs and be slower to recover from common symptoms.
+This is because sleep deprivation has a negative impact on how well our immune cells respond.

 How much sleep is enough?
 Most adults need seven to eight hours of quality sleep each night.
 The optimal amount for teenagers is nine to ten hours of sleep, while younger children may need ten or more hours of sleep.